-I live in Eastridge in Mitchelles Plain.
-I want to make my voice heard and tell you about all of the gang related activities taking place in Eastridge in particular.
+I live in Eastridge in Mitchells Plain Plain.
+I want to make my voice heard and tell you about all of the gang-related activities taking place in Eastridge in particular.
 In recent weeks five youths between the ages of fifteen and twenty have lost their lives in a rage of senseless shootings.
-In the area there have been robberies, armed robberies, assaults, assaults with intent to commit grievous bodily harm, house breakings, theft of cars, and malicious damage to property, rape and murder.
+In the area, there have been robberies, armed robberies, assaults, assaults with intent to commit grievous bodily harm, housebreakings, theft of cars, and malicious damage to property, rape and murder.
 These senseless violent crimes are on the rise, they are happening constantly.
-Eastridge has become the most notoriously dangerous gangster infested area of Mitchelles Plain.
-The Eastridge community are living in fear.
+Eastridge has become the most notoriously dangerous gangster-infested area of Mitchells Plain.
+The Eastridge community is living in fear.
 Crimes don’t just take place at night, the gangsters operate in broad daylight.
-They are usually heavily armed and feel no remorse injuring and/or killing their victims.
+They are usually heavily armed and feel no remorse for injuring and/or killing their victims.
 They target the vulnerable members of the community; women, children and the elderly.
 We as a community feel hopeless, we feel like the police are failing us.
 Gangsters have taken over our area because the police do not respond rapidly, there are never any arrests made.
 We do have a neighbourhood watch squad but most of the people are employed and are not always available.
 They are also not well trained or equipped to deal with the gangsters.
 Everyone is living in fear, we are scared to be out on the streets.
 It is not fair to deprive a child of their childhood by keeping them locked up at home.

-* Anon did not report the incident straight away but has since reported it.
+She did not report the incident straight away but has since reported it.
 Her attackers are unknown to her but she says their faces will forever live in her mind.
 She is scared to take an HIV and pregnancy test.
-She has been referred to a counselor by the police whom she says dealt with her situation delicately and professionally.
+She has been referred to a counsellor by the police whom she says dealt with her situation delicately and professionally.